 Market size: US$14 billion

 Due to a weakening in downstream demand and delays in the supply chain (i.e. trade shipments), coffee revenue has largely flatlined in the US and isn’t expected to grow again until after the pandemic.
 Though to be fair to the US, this is happening across markets and isn’t isolated to the Americas.
-Revenue dropped 17.9% against last year, but is expected to resume growth at a CAGR of 8.7% through to 2025.
+Revenue dropped 17.9% in 2020 against 2019, but is expected to resume growth at a CAGR of 8.7% through to 2025.
 The US coffee production market shrank 0.6% in 2020.